kensanata/hex-mapping/README.md

 Square brackets are also used for dice rolls.
 A dice roll can look like this: 3d6, 3d6+5 3d6x10, or 3d6x10+5.

-There's an built-in help page with more details.
+There's an built-in help page with more details for end users.
+If you intend to host the application yourself, use `perldoc hex-describe.pl` to get a more technical documentation based on the comments in the code.

 Try it: https://campaignwiki.org/hex-describe